 This makes it a great binder for your cake and the subtle taste of the ingredients will not affect the flavor of your cake at all.
 The baking soda in the mix also helps with the leavening of your cake.

 A bag of powdered egg replacers will last you a long time.
 Bob’s Red Mill GF Egg Replacer for example comes in a 12 oz bag which is the equivalent of over 30 eggs.

 It’s easy to use and store and is predictable, I would highly recommend you get it if you see yourself baking eggs-free frequently.

 Cake mix is baking made easier for everybody.
-Just because you can’t or don’t have eggs shouldn’t mean you can’t enjoy it as well.
+Just because you can’t or don’t have eggs shouldn’t mean you can’t enjoy them as well.

-I hope now that you have discovered eight different ways to substitute eggs that you too can enjoy the fun of baking a cake out of a box of cake mix!
+I hope now that you have discovered eight different ways to substitute eggs you too can enjoy the fun of baking a cake out of a box of cake mix!

 Did I miss anything?
 Is there another substitute you use that is not on the list?
 Let me know in the comments below!About Angie